Course Offerings & Registration Guide for Political Science Students

-In addition to 1.0 PO credit at the 400-level (a requirement for all Honours Political Science majors), students in the Research Specialization Option must complete PO478* (a full-credit course offered in one semester). ďRSĒ students are advised to take PO478* in the fall term and the other two, required courses at the 400-level in the winter term.
+In addition to 1.0 PO credit at the 400-level (a requirement for all Honours Political Science majors), students in the Research Specialization Option must complete PO478* (a full-credit course offered in one semester).
+“RS” students are advised to take PO478* in the fall term and the other two required 400-level PO courses in the winter term.

-Keep in mind none of the courses required for your degree have to be completed in any given year.
+If you are in your second or third year, keep in mind none of the courses required for your degree have to be completed in any given year.
 As long as you have successfully completed those courses by graduation, that's all that matters.
-If you arenít able to enrol in a certain course this year, then you likely will next year.
-The higher your year level, the earlier your window of opportunity for course registration.
+If you aren’t able to enrol in a certain course this year, then you likely will next year.

 Faculty Office Hours: Office hours and contact information can be found on your instructor's webpage.

 Main Office Hours: September to April: Most often Monday to Friday, 8:30-12:00 p.m. and 1:00-4:30 p.m.
 May to August: Mainly Monday to Thursday, 8:30-12:00 p.m. and 1:00-4:30 p.m., but please call ahead to check on my availability before heading to campus, especially those of you who will be driving in from out of town.
 (Sherry at 519-884-0710, ext.
 3374)